Skip to Content

 Move-in and move-out inspections support accurate deposit accounting

-Deductions are limited to unpaid rent, damages beyond normal wear and tear, and other documented costs permitted under the lease.
-Missing the 31-day deadline or withholding funds improperly can result in the landlord owing up to twice the deposit amount.
+Deductions are limited to unpaid balances, damages beyond normal wear and tear, and other documented costs permitted under the lease.
+This page emphasizes that missing the 31-day deadline can result in the owner owing up to twice the deposit amount.

 Thorough move-in and move-out inspections, photos, condition checklists, and signed records help reduce disputes and support lawful deductions.